fraschetti/tattle-phone/README.md

 # Tattle Phone
+A RaspberryPi enabled tattle phone capable of recording voice messages, converting them to text, & making everything available to you via Slack.

-TODO
+TODO Slack screen shot

+**What's actually happens:**
+- Picking up the telephone handset triggers the Python logic to start recording
+- After the handset is placed back on the phone (or a maximum recording duration is reached), the recording is uploaded to Amazon S3
+- The recording is then optionally passed through Amazon Transcribe (voice --> text) and Amazon Comprehend (text --> sentiment) for further analysis
+- After all processing is complete, a Slack message is posted with a link to the recording and transcript and sentiment information if enabled.

 ## BOM (Bill of Materials)
 - Raspberry Pi Zero W or any other WiFi enabled Raspberry Pi
 - A telephone with an analog receiver (two wires for the speaker & two wires for the microphone)
-- A status LED (Optional)
+- A status LED (optional)
-- 1k resistor for the status LED (Optional - only required for the status LED)
+- 1k resistor for the status LED (optional - only required for the status LED)

 ## Wiring diagram
 ![Wiring diagram](/assets/Tattle_Phone_Circuit.png?raw=true)